 If you’re new to raw feeding, or not yet taken the plunge into the wondrous world of whole food natural cuisine for your canine bestie.
 We just need to ask one thing:

 We make no secret of the fact that making the transition from feeding your woofer processed dog foods, to a quality raw food diet is THE best choice you can make for your beloved’s health and well-being.

-Very simply put, dogs are designed to eat meat.
-There physiology and digestive system is designed to process and thrive on the macro and micronutrients found in meat.
-Highly manufactured dog foods, such as kibble contain high levels of carbohydrates which your doggo’s digestions is just not designed for.
+Very simply put, dogs have evolved to eat meat.
+Their physiology and digestive system is designed to process and thrive on the macro and micronutrients found in meat.
+Highly manufactured dog foods, such as kibble contain high levels of carbohydrates which your doggo’s digestion is just not designed for.

 And that’s just the tip of the iceberg.

 Kibble also contains chemicals, toxins and very little genuine nutritional value.
 Your four legged friend may well be surviving on processed dog foods.
 Because dogs are adaptive creatures, their body will adjust and make the best of what’s hitting their belly, but they won’t be thriving.
 The only diet canines truly thrive on is a species specific one.
 Quality natural whole food ingredients, sourced from mother nature not from a processing plant.

 If you need to know more detail about the benefits of raw feeding and raw dog food, we’ve got you covered!